-It is therefore important that your CV reflects your areas of specialism and/or interest.

-Locally shortlisted candidates are invited to attend a selection interview in their home country.
+It is important that your CV and application form reflect your areas of specialism and/or interest.
+The CV and the application form is used by the Programme Director within the Faculty of Advocates to help provide appropriate placements with Advocates, QC's and Judges.
+4.2 Interview stage Locally shortlisted candidates are invited to attend a selection interview in their home country.
 The interview panel consists of local representatives of the ELA and the interview, in whole or in part, will be conducted in English.
 Where no national representatives are available, The ELA Board will conduct the first interview by conference call.

-On the basis of documentation and performance at interview, recommended candidates' papers are forwarded to the ELA Board, who will, in cooperation with Programme Director of the Faculty of Advocates, conduct a second interview with selected candidates.
+On the basis of documentation and performance at the interview, recommended candidates' papers are forwarded to the ELA Board, who will conduct a second interview with selected candidates.
 10 candidates will then be chosen to participate on the ELP.
 In addition to those selected, a number of reserve participants are identified so that in the event of a first choice candidate having to withdraw from the Programme, the vacant place can be filled.
 Please note:

 The ELA is committed to promoting equal opportunities in the recruitment of candidates for the ELP.
-You and any other applicants will receive equal treatment regardless of age, disability, gender reassignment, marital or civil partner status, pregnancy or maternity, race, colour, nationality, ethnic or national origin, religion or belief, sex or sexual orientation.
+All applicants will receive equal treatment regardless of age, disability, gender reassignment, marital or civil partner status, pregnancy or maternity, race, colour, nationality, ethnic or national origin, religion or belief, sex or sexual orientation.
 The ELA regards the lawful and fair treatment of personal information as important to the maintenance of confidence between it and those with whom it deals.
-We will ensure that our members, and those acting on our behalf who process personal information, adhere to the principles of data protection.
+We will ensure that our members, and those acting on our behalf who process personal information, adhere to the data protection principles.